1 - Rules

-- 14.5 - If a team fails to appear for the last group match, without a valid reason in their own benefit, can be excluded or relegated to Playoff B, after a decision by the jury.
+- 14.5 - If a team fails to appear for the last group match, without a valid reason, they can be excluded or relegated to Playoff Silver or Bronze, after a decision by the jury.

 15 - Standards of Conduct

-- 15.1 - Team leaders as indicated on the participants’ roster, are responsible for the conduct from their players in case of damage caused in sport facilities, dressing rooms, hotels, transportation or other facilities.
+- 15.1 - Team leaders, as indicated on the team's roster, are responsible for the conduct of their players in case of damage caused in sport facilities, dressing rooms, hotels, transportation or any other facilities.

 - 15.2 - In case of damage the team leader should immediately contact the organization staff .

-- 15.3 - In case of doubt in the interpretation of the regulations of the tournament, Team leader should contact directly the organization staff .
+- 15.3 - In case of doubt in the interpretation of the regulations of the tournament, the team leader should contact the organization staff, directly.

 - 15.4 - Quiet time must be respected in the accommodations between 11:00pm and 8:00am.

-- 15.5 - The meals timetables must be respected.
+- 15.5 - The meal timetables must be respected.
 Teams can miss a meal if they do not adhere to the meal timetables.
-In case of match delay or some transport delay, Team leader should inform the organization or the accommodation directly of this situation.
+In case of match delay or some transport delay, the team leader should inform the organization or the accommodation directly of this situation.

-- 15.6 - It is prohibited to travel in transportation without T-shirt.
+- 15.6 - It is prohibited to travel on transportation without a T-shirt.

 - 15.7 - Failure to comply with these rules will be dealt with by the tournament organization and may result in exclusion from the tournament and accommodations.